RBVI/chimerax-recipes/caver/caver.md

 # Show CAVER tunnels

 Here is how to show [CAVER](https://caver.cz) tunnels in biomolecular structures in ChimeraX.
-We'll look at example data [caver_1bl8.zip](caver_1bl8.zip)that comes with CAVER 3.0 for potassium channel PDB [1bl8](https://www.rcsb.org/structure/1bl8).
+We'll look at example data [caver_1bl8.zip](caver_1bl8.zip) that comes with CAVER 3.0 for potassium channel PDB [1bl8](https://www.rcsb.org/structure/1bl8).
 CAVER produces a PDB file for each tunnel in the directory

     results/data/clusters_timeless